Mavis Staples: Biography

-Staples was born in Chicago, Illinois, on July 10, 1939.
-She began her career with her family group in 1950.
+Mavis Staples was born in Chicago, Illinois, on July 10, 1939, to mother Oceola Staples and father Roebuck "Pops" Staples.
+She grew up with four siblings: Pervis (a brother), and Cleotha, Yvonne, and Cynthia (sisters).

+Mavis attended elementary school with Lou Rawls and Sam Cooke.
+She began her singing career with her family's musical group, the Staple Singers, in 1950.
+Their first paid performance was at a Chicago church.
 Initially singing locally at churches and appearing on a weekly radio show, the Staples scored a hit in 1956 with "Uncloudy Day" for the Vee-Jay label.

 When Mavis graduated from Parker High School (later named Paul Robeson High School) in 1957, the Staple Singers took their music on the road.
-Led by family patriarch Roebuck "Pops" Staples on guitar and including the voices of Mavis and her siblings Cleotha, Yvonne, and Pervis, the Staples were called "God's Greatest Hitmakers".
+Led by family patriarch Roebuck "Pops" Staples on guitar, and including the voices of Mavis and her siblings Cleotha, Yvonne, and Pervis, the Staples were called "God's Greatest Hitmakers".

-With Mavis' voice and Pops' songs, singing, and guitar playing, the Staples evolved from enormously popular gospel singers (with recordings on United and Riverside as well as Vee-Jay) to become the most spectacular and influential spirituality-based group in America.
+With Mavis' voice and Pops' songs, singing, and guitar playing, the Staples evolved from popular gospel singers (with recordings on United Records and Riverside Records, as well as Vee-Jay) to become the most influential spirituality-based group in America.
 By the mid-1960s the Staple Singers, inspired by Pops' close friendship with Martin Luther King Jr., became the spiritual and musical voices of the civil rights movement.
 They covered contemporary hits that conveyed positive messages, including Bob Dylan's "A Hard Rain's a-Gonna Fall" and a version of Stephen Stills' "For What It's Worth".

 During a December 20, 2008, appearance on National Public Radio's news show Wait Wait...
 Don't Tell Me!, when Staples was asked about her past personal relationship with Dylan, she admitted that they "were good friends, yes indeed" and that he had asked her father for her hand in marriage.